ejbosia/resume/resume.md

 ### Software Engineer | RightHand Robotics
 **October 2021 – October 2022**

-* Eliminated 90% of post-pick gripper-workspace collisions by adjusting robot pathing behavior.
+* Optimized robot pathing behavior to eliminate 90% of post-pick gripper-workspace collisions,  increasing pick reliability.
 * Created custom Python and Bash tooling for robot performance analysis and debugging.
-* Solved difficult bugs involving arm-trajectory smoothing, collisions, and race conditions.
+* Solved difficult bugs involving arm-trajectory smoothing, collisions, and race conditions by performing hands-on diagnostics directly on the robots.

 ### R&D Engineer | Formultrix
 **August 2017 – August 2020**

-* Increased the rate of a critical step in plate production by 500% by developing a robotic "poking" tool.
-* Developed a production-facing Windows Form app using C# and OpenCV to provide an intuitive interface for the robotic tool.
+* Engineered a robotic "poking" tool to automate a manual production step that acted as a throughput bottleneck, increasing the rate of the critical step by 500%; this solution was controlled via a C# Windows Form application leveraging OpenCV for required vision tasks.
-* Developed a script utilizing Raspberry Pi, OpenCV, and Pandas to process fluorescent sample grids and calculate PCR concentration results.
+* Developed a Python script utilizing OpenCV to analyze fluorescent sample grids and calculate PCR concentration results; this was engineered for deployment on a Raspberry Pi.
 * Prototyped a QC scoring tool combining OpenCV for feature extraction and Scikit-learn; built an image labeling program using C# with Windows Forms to generate training data.
-* Handled onsite engineering support requests for the Constellation dPCR system.
+* Provided Tier-2 onsite engineering support for the Constellation dPCR system, resolving complex hardware/software issues via deep debugging, soldering, and software support ticketing to maintain high customer satisfaction.
+* Prototyped a high-speed plate transfer tool to resolve a process bottleneck; designed components using SolidWorks, fabricated parts via CNC milling, and controlled motion with pneumatics and an Arduino, achieving a rapid 10-minute amplification time.
+* Designed and manufactured mechanical components for the Constellation dPCR system, utilizing SolidWorks for modeling and CNC Lathe/Mill processes for fabrication.

 ## Education